 Graduate School: At Vandy, I was luckily assigned to be a part of the Hemmeter Lab, focusing on the Pyramid Model.
 I wanted to learn more about social-emotional development and how to support teachers like myself with it, and thankfully, I was on the perfect team for those goals.
 I worked on projects, such as using the Teaching Pyramid Observation Tool (TPOT) in classrooms to measure Pyramid Model implementation, supporting doctoral students with their research work on challenging behavior and embedded instruction, and authoring over 100 social-emotional lessons for the Connect4Learning curriculum.

 Pyramid Model Coaching: After graduation, we decided to settle in Raleigh to have several family members nearby as we welcomed our son into the world.
 I spent the first year of his life at home with him, working on contract-work around social-emotional development and teaching coaching.
 When he was almost a year old, the school district where we lived received a grant to implement the Pyramid Model in public preschool classrooms.
 They were looking to hire a project coordinator and two coaches to build the program and help the district intentionally focus on SEL in the earliest years.
-I applied, and nine years later, I'm proud to say I coordinate a robust coaching program, including training teachers and other school staff, coaching in classrooms, mentoring new coaches, collecting implementation data, reporting out on our work, and studying sustainability practices.
+I applied, and ten years later, I'm proud to say I built a robust coaching program, including training teachers and other school staff, coaching in classrooms, mentoring new coaches, collecting implementation data, reporting out on our work, and studying sustainability practices.
 In spring of 2023 I transitioned out of that role and into a role building Pyramid Model and behavior support for a large child care corporation.
 I love that I'm still building the capacity of teachers through consultation and coaching conversations with center leadership.

 Outside of Work: When I am not at work or writing, I'm enjoying family time in and around downtown Raleigh.
 We spend our weekends exploring local parks and nature preserves, walking to our local museums, and taking our weekly trip to our favorite public library.
 My other hobbies include taking care of our new Little Free Library, decluttering through our local Buy Nothing board, facilitating a positive parenting book club, and eating delicious ice cream.